opea-project/GenAIExamples/comps/prompt_registry/mongo/README.md

-# Prompt Registry Microservice
+# 🧾 Prompt Registry Microservice with MongoDB

-The Prompt Registry microservice facilitates the storage and retrieval of users'preferred prompts by establishing a connection with the database.
+This README provides setup guides and all the necessary information about the Prompt Registry microservice with MongoDB database.

+---

 ## Setup Environment Variables